lucifayr/archwiki-rs/README.md

 the ArchWiki with every command.

 Use this command to fetch all page name.
-Be warned, since this scrapes multiple thousand links, this is very slow (-, - )…zzzZZ
+Be warned, since this scrapes multiple thousand links, this can be quite  slow (-, - )…zzzZZ

 ```sh
 archwiki-rs sync-wiki